DataDog/integrations-core/nagios/README.md

-# Nagios Check
+# Agent Check: Nagios

 # Overview

+If you're heavily invested in Nagios, send events from your Nagios-monitored infrastructure to Datadog.
+This gives you richer alerting and helps you correlate Nagios events with metrics from your Datadog-monitored infrastructure.

-The Nagios check watches your Nagios server's logs and sends events to your Datadog event stream.
-This lets you visualize and track problems with your Nagios-monitored infrastructure with a much nicer UI—the Datadog application—than Nagios provides.
+The check watches your Nagios server's logs and sends events to your Datadog event stream: track service flaps, host state changes, passive service checks, host and service downtimes, and more.
+The check can also send Nagios Perfdata as metrics to Datadog.

+* Watches your Nagios server's logs and sends events to your Datadog event stream.
+It emits eve

 The check emits events for service flaps, host state changes, passive service checks, host and service downtimes, and more.

-The check can also collect Nagios Perfdata and send them as metrics to Datadog.
+It can also send Nagios Perfdata to Datadog as metrics.

 # Installation